Commission-Meeting-Recap-Graphic

 The commission also heard new business and discussion items that will be considered further at its next quarterly meeting.

-Business items on the commission's meeting agenda that include proposed changes to regulations typically follow a three-step process at successive quarterly meetings, with items introduced first as new business, then proceeding for further discussion, and finally appearing as action items (at the commission’s discretion).
+Business items on the commission's meeting agenda that include proposed changes to regulations typically follow a three-step process at successive quarterly meetings, with items introduced first as new business, then proceeding for further discussion, and finally appearing as action items (at the commission's discretion).
 This general stepwise process allows for adequate time for public awareness and comment on proposed regulatory changes.
-Agendas for commission meetings are posted at fw.ky.gov in advance of the meeting dates, and details about meeting logistics and submitting public comments are included therein.
+Agendas for commission meetings are posted on the department website in advance of the meeting dates, and details about meeting logistics and submitting public comments are included there.

 Individuals or organizations may contact their district representative on the commission about any pertinent topic of concern.
 Contact information is available on Kentucky Fish and Wildlife's district commission members webpage.
 Procedures for submitting public comments about current business items via email or in person are outlined in the agenda for each meeting, which is generally posted on the agency's website one to two weeks before the meeting date.